Rank Jumps and Growth of Shafarevich--Tate Groups for Elliptic Curves in $\mathbb{Z}/p\mathbb{Z}$-Extensions: Rank Jump in Degree- Galois Extensions

-\begin{proof} By Lemma \ref{enemy implies jump}, the $\lambda$-invariant jumps in a $\Z/p\Z$-extension precisely when \emph{at least} one \emph{enemy prime} is ramified.
+It follows from Lemma \ref{enemy implies jump} that \eqref{eqn: last term is trivial} holds when every ramified prime is a \emph{friendly prime}.
 From the above discussion, we see that there are infinitely many \emph{friendly primes}.
-Also, corresponding to each \emph{friendly} prime (say $q$) there is at least one $\Z/p\Z$-extension where only $q$ ramifies.
-The result follows. \end{proof}
+We have also shown in Proposition~\ref{well know prop from jr08} that corresponding to each \emph{friendly prime} (say $q$) there is one $\Z/p\Z$-extension where only $q$ ramifies.
+This completes the proof. \end{proof}

-\begin{Rem*} To show that there are ``infinitely many'' $\Z/p\Z$-extensions with no $\lambda$-jump, we only counted those where \emph{exactly one friendly prime} is ramified.
-Our count ignored the contribution from $\Z/p\Z$-extensions where two or more primes are ramified, all of which are either \emph{friendly primes} or the prime $p$.
-It was pointed out to us by R.~Lemke Oliver that Theorem \ref{infinitely many p extensions with no lambda jump} can be made explicit using standard analytic number theory techniques to obtain a count like $X/(\log X)^{1/p}$; however, our approach is still likely to fall short of proving a positive proportion.

-Recall that the best known result in this direction is by Mazur--Rubin (see \cite[Theorem 1.2]{MR18}).
-They show that given an elliptic curve $E$, there is a positive density set of primes (call it $\mathcal{S}$) such that for each $p\in \mathcal{S}$ there are infinitely many $\Z/p\Z$-extensions over $\Q$ with $\rank_{\Z}(E(L)) = \rank_{\Z}(E(\Q))$.
-However, it also fails to provide a positive proportion.
-In the case of rank 0 elliptic curves (defined over $\Q$), our result is somewhat stronger, in the sense that Theorem \ref{infinitely many p extensions with no lambda jump} holds for density 1 (resp.
-1/2) primes if $E$ is an elliptic curve without (resp. with) CM.
-Also, our result is a statement about the triviality of the $p$-primary Selmer group and not just rank jump. \end{Rem*}
+Note that the condition in Theorem \ref{rev Th 3.8}, part (1) requiring that the residual representation is surjective implies that the elliptic curve does not have complex multiplication.
+The Galois representations associated to CM elliptic curves are studied for instance in \cite{lozanocm}.
 The following application of our theorem was pointed out by J.~Morrow.
-We begin by stating a result of Gonz{\'a}lez-Jim{\'e}nez--Najman. \begin{Th} Let $E_{/\Q}$ be an elliptic curve and $L/\Q$ be a Galois extension with Galois group $G\simeq \Z/p\Z$, where $p>7$.
+We begin by stating a result of Gonz{\'a}lez-Jim{\'e}nez--Najman. \begin{Th} Let $E_{/\Q}$ be an elliptic curve and $p>7$ be a prime number.
+Let $L/\Q$ be a Galois extension with Galois group $G\simeq \Z/p\Z$.
 Then $E(L)_{\tors}=E(\Q)_{\tors}$. \end{Th}

 \begin{proof} See \cite[Theorem 7.2]{GJN20}. \end{proof}

 Combining Theorems \ref{infinitely many p extensions with no lambda jump} and \ref{result from GJN}, the following corollary is immediate.